Metalroachtwo/haltech-uc10-dash/README.md

 The Haltech uC-10 dash for Assetto Corsa utilizing CSP.
 Initially created by MetalRoachTwo for T-Pain in the RTR Convertible Formula Drift Mustang.
 T-Pain, Nappy Boy Gaming, and MetalRoachTwo wanted to release it to the people to see the wild and crazy digital set ups others could create.

+The scripting and modivation for this project was based off of https://github.com/Blumlaut project of the ECUMaster ADU digital dash https://github.com/Blumlaut/ac-adu-dash for Assetto Corsa

 ## Features